ilswh/doggycafe/README.md

 3. The text in homepage/index.html links to about.html

 Solution?
-1.
+1. Realize that I haven't saved changes.
+Click save on each file and git add, commit and push after each.
+Now the picture in menu works.
+Not the others.
 2. Add id="footer" to the section in footer and copy-paste background color from id="social-media" to id="footer.
 Does not work.
 3. Add text-decoration: none; color: black to body.
-Does not work
+Does not work.